rohans0/ReactForumWebsite/README.md

 # CSS481FinalProject
 forum website<br />
 REQUIRES SPLIT TERMINALS IN VSCODE:
-Run server on one terminal, do npm start on the other to run:
+Run server on one terminal, do npm start on the other <br />
+to run:

     git clone https://github.com/rohans0/CSS481FinalProject/